ajaykumar2pp/LGMVIP-WEB-TASK-2/README.md

 <br/>

 ## Features
--Fetch and show albums from the api - https://reqres.in/api/users<br/>
+-Fetch and show user data from the api - https://reqres.in/api/users<br/>
 <br/>
 <br/>